melMass/comfy_mtb/README.md

 ## Install

+> **Warning**
+> If you use the `python-embed` mode of comfyui (the standalone release) then you might not be able to pip install
+> dependencies that don't have wheels, in this case check the last [release](https://github.com/melMass/comfy_mtb/releases) there is a bundle for linux and windows

 From within the python environment you already use for ComfyUI install the requirements.
 ```bash
 pip install -r comfy_mtb/requirements.txt
 ```

+### Node List
+In the JS Side a new widget type is added: COLOR

+**misc utils**
+- `Text To Image`: Utils to convert text to image using a font
+- `Styles Loader`: Load csv files and populate a dropdown from the rows (à la A111)
+- `Smart Step`: A very basic node to get step percent to use in KSampler advanced,
+- `Qr Code`: Basic QR Code generator
+- `Save Tensors`: Debug node that will probably be removed in the future
+- `Int to Number`: Supplement for WASSuite number nodes
+-
+**face detection / swapping**
+- `Face Swap`: Face swap using deepinsight/insightface models (this node used to be called `Roop` in early versions, it does the same)

+**latent**
+- `Latent Lerp`: Linear interpolation (blend) between two latent

+**bbox**
+- `Bounding Box`: BBox constructor (custom type),
+- `BBox From Mask`: From a mask extract the bounding box
+- `Crop`: Crop image from BBox
+- `Uncrop`: Uncrop image from BBox

+**image ops**
+- `Image Remove Background Rembg`: [RemBG](https://github.com/danielgatis/rembg) powered background removal.
+- `Blur`: Blur an image using a Gaussian filter.
+- `Denoise`: Denoise the input image,
+- `Image Compare`: Compare two images and return a difference image
+- `Deglaze Image`: taken from [FN16](https://github.com/Fannovel16/FN16-ComfyUI-nodes/blob/main/DeglazeImage.py),
+- `Mask To Image`: Converts a mask (alpha) to an RGB image with a color and background
+- `Image Premultiply`: Premultiply image with mask
+- `Image Resize Factor`: Extracted mostly from [WAS Node Suite](https://github.com/WASasquatch/was-node-suite-comfyui), with a few edits (most notably multiple image support) and less features.
+- `Save Image Grid`: Save all the images in the input batch as a grid of images.

+**colors**
+- `Colored Image`: Constant color image of given size
+- `RGB to HSV`: -,
+- `HSV to RGB`: -,
+- `Color Correct`: Basic color correction tools,

 ## Screenshots

 - **FaceSwap [roop]** (using [roop](https://github.com/s0md3v/roop/))